Summary

 FAQs

-What is Furniture-as-a-Service and how does it work in the office sector?
+What is Furniture-as-a-Service and how does it create value for businesses?

-How does circular consulting help reduce furniture waste in offices?
+How does circular design reduce furniture waste and support long-term business value?